dustin10/VichUploaderBundle/Resources/doc/storage/gaufrette.md

             upload_destination: product_image_fs
 ```

-Using `vich_uploader.storage.gaufrette` as the storage service
+Using `vich_uploader.storage.gaufrette` as the storage service,
 you can still use the same mappings options that you would
 use with default storage.